complete-information/complete-information.github.io/index.md

 layout: home
 title: Complete Information
 ---
-# Github.io template.
-Index
+# Complete Information
 <pre>
   'Machina Ratiocinatrix' is a term used by Norbert Wiener in the introduction to his book "Cybernetics, or Control and Communication in the Animal and the Machine".
 </pre>
 [Page 1](./pages/page_1)